Skip to main content

 Is Paladin’s residential pest control safe for kids and pets?

 Yes.
 For single-family homes, the family-safety question is real.
-Our treatments are designed around real homes with real kids and real pets.
-We choose products and placements that minimize exposure.
+Our treatments are designed around real homes with real kids and real pets, and we choose products and placements that keep exposure low.

 What this means for your home